This is a heart-tugging story of chance, survival, recovery, inspiration and fame for a little Dolphin who would not give up.

 Her body healed from the loss of the tail.
 She had to learn how to "swim" again with an awkward side-to-side style and learn how to eat fish (with no mother to show her).
 So for this little dolphin without a tail, CMA adopted her into their aquarium home.

 CMA feared that the unnatural side-to-side swimming movement Winter started using, instead of the normal up-and-down motion for dolphins, was damaging her spine and could eventually lead to her death.
-After hearing about Winter's situation, a company named Hanger Prosthetics and Orthotics, Inc. offered to help.
+After hearing about the situation, a company named Hanger Prosthetics and Orthotics, Inc. offered to help.
 So with a team from Hanger, Dr. Mike Walsh - a leading marine mammal veterinarian, and CMA's experienced team, a plan was developed to create and fit a prosthetic tail for little Winter.

 As the first artificial tail ever created for a dolphin, the team had to develop and learn new techniques and materials that would be compatible in a water environment and on the dolphin's sensitive skin.